Fourth Church of Christ, Scientist (San Francisco)

-The former Fourth Church of Christ, Scientist, now known as the Internet Archive, is a historic Christian Science church building located at 300 Funston Avenue, corner of Clement Street, in the Richmond District of San Francisco, California.
+The Internet Archive building, housed in the former Fourth Church of Christ, Scientist, is a historic building located at 300 Funston Avenue, corner of Clement Street, in the Richmond District of San Francisco, California.
 Built in 1923, it was designed by noted San Francisco architect Carl Werner in the Classical Revival style of architecture.
-The size of the building is about 23,000 square feet.
+The approximately 23000 sqft building is now the headquarters of the Internet Archive.

+History

 The original cost for its construction was cited at about $125,000 in a 1922 issue of Building and Engineering News; meanwhile The Bridgemen's Magazine and the Engineering News-Record cited a $150,000 figure.